THE END OF OUR ACTIONS

 Aristotle does not introduce these parts now to prevent details from obscuring the argument.

-Similarly, although Aristotle elsewhere accepts that the part with reason as its controller divides into spirit and appetite (as Plato makes Socrates argue), he does not make this division in the Nicomachean Ethics because he does not want details to obscure the argument.
+Similarly, although Aristotle elsewhere accepts that the part with reason as its controller divides into spirit and appetite (as Plato makes Socrates argue), he does not introduce this division in the Nicomachean Ethics because he does not want details to obscure the argument.

 Virtues of Thought and Character